nickcash/open-data-500/readme.md

 are have not been vetted or ranked in any way.
 But if that's all it is, why don't they put all of the companies in there?

+XXX

-I think that there are two reasons.
-First, the candidate list includes some companies that have not filled out the questionnaire.
-The in-depth list, on the other hand, includes only companies that filled out the questionnaire.
+I think that preview companies are simply all of the companies that have submitted the questionnaire; the non-preview companies are companies for which the the Open Data 500 team effectively filled out the questionnaire.

-Second, I suspect that they have to enter the company information into the website somewhat manually and that they just haven't gotten around to entering the full information about all of the companies.
+xpathApply(candidates.html[[3]], 'contains(@class, "preview-company")')

 ## 500-ness
 I'm still unsure as to what the "500" in the title means.